xiaoxiae/Robotics-Simplified-Website/index.md

 ## Introduction
 The purpose of this projects is to provide resources for learning about concepts and algorithms used in robotics, without any prior robotics knowledge.

-After reading through the articles, you should have a solid understanding of the principles on which robots (like the ones in [FRC](https://www.firstinspires.org/robotics/frc)/[FTC](https://www.firstinspires.org/robotics/ftc)) operate.
+After reading through the articles on this website, you should have a solid understanding of the principles on which robots (like the ones in [FRC](https://www.firstinspires.org/robotics/frc)/[FTC](https://www.firstinspires.org/robotics/ftc)) operate, and be able to implement them to use them in practice.

 ---

 ## Contributions
-I accept any and all recommendations/suggestions about anything you see on the website or on the GitHub repository, so if you have anything you think is incorrect/broken/an interesting topic that could be added, feel free to let me know either by email (found in the [About]({{site.baseurl }}about/) section), or by starting an issue on the [official GitHub page](https://github.com/xiaoxiae/Robotics-Simplified) of the project.
+I accept any and all recommendations/suggestions about anything would like to see changed.
+If there is anything you think should be changed or you have a topic that you wish there was an article about, feel free to let me know.

+You can do so either by email found in the [About]({{site.baseurl }}about/) section, or by starting an issue on either of the GitHub pages (see links in the top right of this page).